Header image strong and weak acids

 (I have left out the water to simplify the equation)

-The hydrogen chloride gas consists of small covalent molecules which break apart and form ions when it dissolves in water.
-All of the hydrogen chloride molecules dissociate in water, that is the reaction goes to completion.
-Hydrochloric acid is a strong acid because it is fully dissociated into H+(aq) and Cl-(aq).
+The hydrogen chloride gas consists of small covalent molecules which break apart to form hydrogen ions (H+) and chloride ions (Cl-) when it dissolves in water.
+The important part is that ALL of the hydrogen chloride molecules dissociate or ionise in water, that is the reaction goes to completion.
+Hydrochloric acid is a strong acid because it is fully dissociated or ionised into H+(aq) and Cl-(aq) ions.

-Strong alkalis are the same; they are made when a base dissolves and fully dissociates in water to release an excess of hydroxide ions.
+Strong alkalis are the same; they are made when a base such as a soluble metal oxide dissolves and fully dissociates in water to release an excess of hydroxide ions (OH_).
 Metal oxides from group I of the periodic table such as sodium oxide and potassium oxide are strong bases e.g. they dissolve completely in water and dissociate or ionise fully to give a solution of sodium ions and hydroxide ions:

 NaOH(s) Na +(aq) + OH-(aq)